Filing an Unemployment Claim

 For more information, refer to the unemployment benefit calculator.

-If you served in the military, worked for a federal government agency, or worked in a state outside of California within the last 18 months, you must reapply for a new claim by phone, mail, or fax.
+If you served in the military, worked for a federal government agency, or worked in a state outside of California within the last 18 months, you are now able to apply online.

 You do not need to reapply if you did not earn enough wages in the last 18 months to establish a new claim.